+353-1-416-8900REST OF WORLD

 Authors

-Dr Tanmoy Rana is an assistant professor in Veterinary Medicine, Ethics & Jurisprudence at the Department of Veterinary Clinical Complex, West Bengal University of Animal & Fishery Sciences, West Bengal, India.
-He contributed to the general area of biochemical and molecular pharmacology, toxicology, and veterinary medicine.
+Dr. Tanmoy Rana is currently an Assistant Professor in Veterinary Medicine, Ethics, and Jurisprudence at the Department of Veterinary Clinical Complex, West Bengal University of Animal and Fishery Sciences, West Bengal, India.
+He has published articles in international journals, authored book chapters for edited works, and has made contributions in biochemical and molecular pharmacology, toxicology, and veterinary medicine.
 He has been involved in multidisciplinary research and education to promote the scientific basis of veterinary science and molecular medicine.
-He is a reviewer, academic editor, and advisory board member of various prestigious international journals.
-He contributed many research and review articles to reputed international journals.
-He is an author and editor of Organ-Specific Parasitic Diseases of Dogs and Cats under Elsevier Publication.
+Dr. Rana is a member of the West Bengal Veterinary Council, India, the Indian Society for Veterinary Medicine (ISVM), and the Indian Science Congress Association.
+He is an Associate Fellow of West Bengal Academy of Science and Technology, India.
+He is also an Associate Editor and editorial board member of various highly regarded international journals.